ethvnchristman/ethvnchristman.github.io/essays/typescriptreflection.md

 While Typescript brought out many principles I had to learn with C/C++, it immediately struck me as a language deliberately designed for the developer’s experience.

-Some things are just difficult - building applications that humans use is hard, and will probably be hard for at least the near future.

 ## Manual vs. Automatic (*i really like cars*)

 The main difference between the two lies within their ability to balance control and flexibility.
 I like to think of it in terms of driving an automatic versus a manual transmission car.